 Click the Erase button in Disk Utility's toolbar, then configure the name, format, and partitioning scheme of your disk.
 You can set the name to whatever you like, but when formatting a backup disk, set the Scheme to GUID Partition Map.
 If you do not see the Scheme option (and you're erasing an external storage device), go back two steps and select the whole disk device, not one of the volumes on the disk.

 Choose APFS or APFS Encrypted.
-If you intend to create a legacy bootable backup, do not choose APFS Encrypted; rather you will encrypt your backup by enabling FileVault while booted from the backup volume.
+If you intend to create a legacy bootable copy, do not choose APFS Encrypted; rather you will encrypt your bootable copy by enabling FileVault while booted from the copy.

 Click the Erase button when you are finished configuring the name, format, and partition scheme for your destination.
 If you are given an Erase Volume Group choice, choose that option to erase the whole volume group.